Today, Virgin America a normally good airline gave a disappointing performance.

 Meals: 7 out of 10

 In Main Cabin, passengers order their snacks via the personal entertainment system.
-Flight attendants receive the orders via a tablet computer on the food cart .
-Main Cabin Select are not asked for money but the rest have to swipe a Credit or debit card.
+Flight attendants receive the orders via a tablet computer on the food cart and deliver the meals.
+Main Cabin Select are not asked for money but the rest of the passengers have to swipe a Credit or debit card.
 Virgin seemed to be offering a complimentary basic drink service.
 The snacks, meals and drinks are definitely a very interesting range with things like Holly Baking Company Choc chip cookies (very yummy), BBQ Popchips and Roasted Pear and Arugula Salad.
 One criticism is that VX do not seem to change the range very frequently.

 Landing: 7 out of 10